paich64/C64MEGA65/README.md

 Our Release 1 is - well - a Release 1.
 Thanks to all the folks who [contributed](AUTHORS) to the core, it is incredibly compatible to an original Commodore 64.
-With our Release 1 you can play nearly all the avilable games and watch almost all demos ever written for the C64.
+With our Release 1 you can play nearly all the available games and watch almost all demos ever written for the C64.
 It happens more often than not, that the core is recognized as real hardware by software.